Happy birthday, wishes. Why bother?

 - From our birthday, until we die, is but the winking of an eye.

 - It takes a long time to grow young.

 - We are always the same age inside.

 - At twenty years of age, the will reigns; at thirty, the wit; and at forty, the judgment.

 - What I wouldn’t give to be seventy again!

 - Birthdays are good for you.
 Statistics show that the people who have the most live the longest.

 Reverend Larry Lorenzoni

-In the end, Linda simply brought over to her neighbor’s a bottle of Chardonnay with the attached message:
+In the end, Linda brought over to her neighbor’s a bottle of Chardonnay with the attached message:

 Let us celebrate the occasion with wine and sweet words.